-Each connection (also called link) is created within a single level of the module hierarchy: within a compound module, one can connect the corresponding gates of two submodules, or a gate of one submodule and a gate of the compound module (Fig. below).
+Each connection (also called link) is created within a single level of the module hierarchy: within a compound module, one can connect the corresponding gates of two submodules, or a gate of one submodule and a gate of the compound module (Fig. 2.1).

-Due to the hierarchical structure of the model, messages typically travel through a series of connections, to start and arrive in simple modules.
-Such series of connections that go from simple module to simple module are called routes.
-Compound modules act as 'cardboard boxes' in the model, transparently relaying messages between their inside and the outside world.
+Because of the hierarchical structure of the model, messages typically travel through a series of connections, starting and arriving in simple modules.
+Compound modules act like "cardboard boxes" in the model, transparently relaying messages between their inner realm and the outside world.

-2.1.4 Modeling of packet transmissions
+2.1.4 Modeling of Packet Transmissions